-- 3.7 Where a needs case is required as part of the application this will be made clear in the specific re-opener licence condition. - 3.8 The needs case must contain the following:
+- 3.93.8 WhereAll Re-opener applications must include a needs case is required as part of the application whether or not this will be made clear in the specific reis a specified requirement of the relevant Re-opener licence condition. or Re-opener Guidance. - 3.103.9 The needs case must contain the following: